BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2021-08-01-sre-sre-everywhere.md

 ## CI/CD and tooling for software engineers

 One thing that I noticed as well is that some companies are using the term SRE in the teams that are working on CI/CD pipelines, frameworks or other tooling for the software engineering teams.
 Again, some might argue that it is not SRE, but I can easily accept that a reliable and good CI/CD and tooling for the engineering teams increases reliability of the software.
-There are so many use cases we can add to the deployment pipeline to increase reliability and reduce the MTTR that I can easily accept it as a form of SRE (And remember kids, rollback is not just putting back the previous binary).
+There are so many use cases we can add to the deployment pipeline to increase reliability and reduce the MTTR that I can easily accept it as a form of SRE (Very important note: rollback is not just putting back the previous binary).

 ## Team responsible for keeping the service running reliable